microsoft/ai-developer/Labs/lab-08.md

 ### Estimated Duration: 30 minutes

 This hands-on lab introduces image generation to your reference application using DALL·E, a powerful AI model that creates visuals from text-based descriptions.
 Designed for those new to generative AI, the lab walks you through integrating DALL·E to bring ideas to life—whether you're visualizing real-world objects, dynamic scenes, or entirely abstract concepts.
 By the end of this lab, you’ll understand how to harness DALL·E’s creative capabilities to enhance user experiences through AI-generated imagery.
-Complete all prerequisites before starting, as the cloud-based environment allows you to complete the lab remotely.

 ## Objectives
 In this exercise, you will be performing the following tasks: